 Even though you yourself do not know the code beforehand, the code is not fundamentally different from the password.
 In fact, they belong to the same authentication factor: both are pieces of information, that is, “something you know.”

 With this in mind, two-step (or multi-step) verification simply expands SFA by requiring that the user submit several distinct verification occurrences that all fall under the same one of the three authentication factors discussed above.

-And, as we have seen in recent malware attacks, it is becoming for malware to intercept a two-step verification tokens as it is transmitted to the user and share them with criminals.
+And, as we have seen in recent malware attacks, it is possible for malware to intercept two-step verification tokens as they are transmitted to the user and share them with criminals.

 2FA: A whole new ballgame